 My friends and I had just arrived at Lake Caliraya, a 3-hour drive from Manila.
 We got our bags from the car and saw two Soloviento employees stepping off the barge to pick us up.
 I noticed a white-and-brown Jack Russell sprinting towards us.

 “Oh, hi there!”
 I said.
 My friend Bixie told me that he’s the dog of the owners of Soloviento, the resort we rented just across the lake.

-As my friends and I stepped onto the barge, Bingo sniffed our bags piled up in the middle.
+As my friends and I stepped onto the barge, the dog sniffed our bags.
 “What’s his name?”
-I asked one of the Soloviento employees, a teenage boy wearing a neon green rash guard.
+I asked one of the employees, a teenage boy wearing a neon green rash guard.
 “Bingo!” he said.

 The girls of our group—Char, Kirsten, and I—began cooing at Bingo, snapping away with our cameras.
 We had just met him and he was already the star of the show.

 Five minutes later we arrived at Soloviento.
 Bingo eagerly waited at the edge of the barge, and was the first to step off when we hit land.
 As if by habit, he hopped on the golf cart, which transports the customers’ luggage to the main cottage.

 We all decided to just walk instead of riding the cart.
 When Bixie the football player pulled out his soccer ball from the bag and tossed it into the air, Bingo went straight for it.
 That kept him occupied while we settled in our cabins and campsites.

 We all took turns playing with Bingo and trying to grab the ball from him, but he was a feisty one.
 He kept the ball to himself, slowly peeled off the layers with his teeth, and chased it around for hours until it disappeared, most likely into the surrounding lake of Caliraya, Laguna.
 “It’s okay,” Bixie said.
 “That’s one of my old balls.”